Slides badge

 Fix the program below by identifying the issues in it:

-• Understand how to use maths in Python
+• How to use maths in Python

-• Understand how to use variables in Python
+• How to use variables in Python

-• I can use maths in Python
+• Be able to use maths in Python

-• I can write variables in Python
+• Be able to write variables in Python

 Maths in Python